jweigend/concepts-of-programming-languages/docs/exercises/Exercise1.md

 - Test the HelloWorld programm with "go run HelloWorld"

-- Use go get https://github.com/jweigend/concepts-of-programming-languages/ to copy this repository to your local GOPATH.

 - Run the Makefile (with make) and test the slides with "make slideshow"
 - (Optional: Install Visual Studio Code, IntelliJ or any other Editor with Go support) on your virtual disk.